 - load/capacity: as mentioned, choose pallet racks based on what you need to store—light-duty for lighter loads/cargo, heavy-duty for heavier loads/cargo, etc.

 - standard pallet racking systems: basic pallet racks

-- drive-in pallet racking systems: also known as drive-through, high-density storage; can increase pallet storage and maximize space by eliminating aisles
+- drive-in systems: also known as drive-through, high-density storage; can increase pallet storage and maximize space by eliminating aisles

 - cantilever pallet racking systems: common in steel factories and lumberyards; also known as “furniture racks”; ideal for the storage of long, continuous items

-- mezzanine flooring pallet racking systems: use existing square footage and overhead space to maximize warehouse space
+- mezzanine flooring racking systems: use existing square footage and overhead space to maximize warehouse space

 Other Pallet Racking Safety Tips